Sharafat Ali Khan

-Sharafat Ali Khan (1955 30 November 2009) was a Pakistani classical singer.
+Ustad Sharafat Ali Khan (1955 30 November 2009) was a Pakistani classical singer.
 He used to sing in various Hindustani classical genres such as thumri, kafi, khayal and ghazal throughout his career.

-The recipient of Pride of Performance Award by the Government of Pakistan, Saraswati Samman Award conferred by the government of India, he was also awarded Tamgha-e-Hunar award by Afghanistan.
+A recipient of the Pride of Performance award conferred by the Government of Pakistan, and Saraswati Samman award by the government of India, he was also awarded the Tamgha-e-Hunar award by Afghanistan.

 Biography

 He was born in 1955 to Ustad Salamat Ali Khan in Multan, Pakistan.
 Graduated from the Government College, Lahore (now called Government College University, Lahore), he belonged to Sham Chaurasia gharana school of classical music.
 He started his singing career during his childhood.
 He was the elder brother of Ustad Shafqat Ali Khan and nephew of Sakhawat Ali Khan and Ustad Nazakat Ali Khan (1920s–1984).
 Sham Chaurasia gharana's ancestors included classical singers Mian Chand Khan and Mian Suraj Khan who were contemporaries of Mian Tansen in the court of Mughal emperor Akbar.

 He was taught classical music by his father and participated in nearly one hundred foreign music festivals.
 According to a major newspaper of India, "[Sharafat Ali Khan] had enormous grip over thumri, kafi, khayal and ghazal".
 He also used to deliver lecturers on classical music at various universities.